Antitheatricality: Rome

 Unlike Greece, theatre in Rome was distanced from religion and was largely led by professional actor-managers.
 From early days the acting profession was marginalised and, by the height of the Roman Empire, considered thoroughly disreputable.
 In the first century B.C., Cicero declared, "dramatic art and the theatre is generally disgraceful".
 During this time, permanent theater-building was forbidden and other popular entertainments often took theater's place.
 Actors, who were mainly foreigners, freedmen and slaves, had become a disenfranchised class.
 They were forbidden to leave the profession and were required to pass their employment on to their children.

 Mimes included female performers, were heavily sexual in nature and often equated with prostitution.
-Attendance at such performances, says Barish, must have seemed to many Romans like visiting the brothels, "equally urgent, equally provocative of guilt, and hence equally in need of being scourged by a savage backlash of official disapproval".
+Attendance at such performances, says Barish, must have seemed to many Romans like visiting brothels, "equally urgent, equally provocative of guilt, and hence equally in need of being scourged by a savage backlash of official disapproval".